Empress 49 Paradise Rose SoReal St. James & Emperor 45 Rob Surreal

 SECTION I: DECLATATIONS

-3. Declarations od perpetual titles shall be effective as of Coronation weekend of stepping down
+3. Declarations of perpetual titles shall be effective as of Coronation weekend of stepping down Monarchs.

-5. Declarations must be given to the Secretary within forty-five (45) days approval.
+5. Declarations must be given to the Secretary within forty-five (45) days of approval.

 Candidate fees for the following titles are as follows: